gbtami/pychess-variants/static/docs/chennis.md

 ![Piece Swaps](https://github.com/gbtami/pychess-variants/blob/master/static/images/ChennisGuide/Swap.png)

 When you capture a piece, it goes into your hand.
-On a future turn, you can drop that piece onto the board *as either side of the piece*.
+On a future turn, you can drop that piece onto the board on any open square *as either side of the piece*.
 For example, for the Rook-Pawn combo, you can drop it as a rook or as a pawn.

 ### Board